History of the Assyrians: Rise of Assyria

-Assyrian campaigns and conquests intensified under Shalmaneser I. Shalmaneser's most significant wars were those directed towards the west.
+Assyrian campaigns and conquests intensified under Shalmaneser I. Shalmaneser's most significant wars were those directed towards the west and north.
 After the Mitanni king Shattuara II rebelled against Assyrian authority, Shalmaneser campaigned against him to suppress the resistance.
 As a result of Shalmaneser's victory in the campaign, the Mitanni capital of Washukanni was sacked and the Mitanni lands were formally annexed into the Assyrian Empire.
 Shalmaneser's reign also saw worsening relations with the Hittites, who had supported Shattuara II's revolt.
 Shalmaneser warred several times against Hittite vassals in the Levant.
 Conflict with the Hittites continued in the reign of Shalmaneser's son Tukulti-Ninurta I until the Assyrian victory at the Battle of Nihriya c.
-1237 BC, which marked the beginning of the end of Hittite influence in northern Mesopotamia.
+1237 BC, which marked the beginning of the end of Hittite influence in northern Mesopotamia and the annexation of formerly Hittite territories in the Levant and Anatolia.
 In addition to his various campaigns and conquests, which brought the Middle Assyrian Empire to its greatest extent, Tukulti-Ninurta is also famous for being the first Assyrian king to transfer the capital of Assyria away from Assur itself.
 In his eleventh year as king (c.
 1233 BC), Tukulti-Ninurta inaugurated the new capital city Kar-Tukulti-Ninurta, named after himself (the name meaning "fortress of Tukulti-Ninurta").
 The city only served as the capital during Tukulti-Ninurta's reign, with later kings returning to ruling from Assur.

 Tukulti-Ninurta's main goal was Babylonia in the south; he intentionally escalated conflict with the Babylonian king Kashtiliash IV through claiming "traditionally Assyrian" lands along the eastern Tigris river.
 Shortly thereafter, he invaded Babylonia in an unprovoked attack.
 After capturing cities such as Sippar and Dur-Kurigalzu and defeating Kashtiliash in battle, Tukulti-Ninurta eventually succeeded in conquering Babylonia c.
 1225 BC.
-He was the first Assyrian king to assume the traditionally southern Mesopotamian title "king of Sumer and Akkad".
+He was the first Assyrian king to assume the traditionally southern Mesopotamian title "king of Sumer and Akkad" and the first native Mesopotamian to be crowned king of Babylon, its previous rulers having all been Amorites and Kassites.
 Assyrian control over Babylonia was quite indirect, ruling through appointing vassal kings such as Adad-shuma-iddina.
 After putting down a Babylonian uprising, Tukulti-Ninurta added to his title the style šamšu kiššat niše ("sun[god] of all people"), a highly unusual style since the Assyrian king was typically regarded to be the representative of a god and not divine himself.
 Eventually Babylonia fell out of Tukulti-Ninurta's grasp.
 An uprising led by Adad-shuma-usur, perhaps a son of Kashtiliash IV, drove the Assyrians out of Babylonia c.
 1216 BC.
 The loss of Babylonia increased growing dissatisfaction with Tukulti-Ninurta's rule.
 His long and prosperous reign ended with his assassination, which in turn was followed by inter-dynastic conflict and a significant drop in Assyrian power.